Tudat/tudat/developerGuide/extendingJSON/sharedPointers.rst

     const std::string Keys::Body::RotationModel::initialOrientation = "initialOrientation";
     const std::string Keys::Body::RotationModel::initialTime = "initialOrientation";

   which can happen easily when copy-pasting.
 Thus, what is actually happening is that, when retrieving the value for :literal:`initialTime` (non-defaultable property), the key :jsonkey:`initialOrientation` is accessed (and not found).
-To prevent these issues, a search for any given key inside the :class:`keys.cpp` file should always result in an even number of occurences.
+To prevent these issues, a search for any given key inside the :class:`keys.cpp` file should always result in an even number of occurrences.
 In this way, we also make sure that the value stored at the key :jsonkey:`rotationRate` does not end up being used for the property :literal:`initialTime` of our :class:`RotationModelSettings`, in which case no error or warning would be generated during conversion to :class:`json` as both as non-defaultable properties and store values of the same type (:class:`double`).

 Writing :literal:`from_json` functions